minio/docs/docs/s3fs-fuse-with-minio.md

 ## 3. Configuration

 Before you run s3fs, you will need to save your S3 credentials in a file that will be used later in this tutorial.
-In the command below replace access_key and secret_key with your actual Minio credentials.
+In the command below, replace access_key and secret_key with your actual Minio credentials.

 ```
 echo "access_key:secret_key" > /etc/s3cred